 - Failure to comply with restrictions can result in fines up to 9,600 Euros.

-- The U.S. Embassy Tallinn has resumed scheduling limited in-person passport application, CRBA appointments, and other services as needed.
+- The U.S. Embassy Tallinn is currently offering all routine American Citizen Services, but appointments are limited.
 American citizens should contact us at firstname.lastname@example.org if assistance is needed.

 - U.S. Citizens seeking information on the CARES Act, including stimulus checks for individuals and assistance for small business owners, are encouraged to visit the IRS Coronavirus Tax Relief and Economic Impact Payment site for more information.